Gitlyx/Gitlyx/README.md

 My name is Charlie and I have a burning passion for learning the latest and greatest technologies whether thats the fontend or backend.
 I enjoy creating beautiful and meaningful applications while also adhering to the principles of Universal Design.

-- 🌱 I'm so close to my goal in becoming a Full Stack Developer.
+- 🌱 I'm so close to my goal in becoming Software Engineer.
-- 💼 Currently working as a Developer for Dignio.
+- 💼 I'm part time Developer at Dignio AS.
 - 👯‍♂️ I love working in teams where I can learn and share knowledge.
 - 🧑‍🎨 Fun fact: I love to draw and illustrate in Procreate!
 I also have a degree in Mechanical Engineering 😎